 Global alignment and involvement through Business Resource Councils:

-Prior to becoming the Head of CSR, Connie led the client servicing teams in the Public Entities and Institutions segment in the Corporate and Institutional Services business, serving public fund and not-for-profit clients.
-Throughout the course of her 16-year Northern Trust career, she has held various leadership roles including Deputy Business Head in Operations and Technology, Group Head in Northern Trust’s Wealth Management business, Director of Enterprise Relationship Management, and Manager in Treasury Management Consulting and Product Management and holds the Certified Treasury Professional designation.
+Prior to becoming the Head of CSR, Ms. Lindsey led the client servicing teams in the Public Entities and Institutions segment in the Corporate & Institutional Services business, serving public fund and not-for-profit clients.
+Over the course of her 20-year Northern Trust career, she has held a number of leadership roles, including Deputy Business Head in Operations and Technology, Group Head in Northern Trust’s Wealth Management business, Director of Enterprise Relationship Management, and Manager in Treasury Management Consulting and Product Management and holds the Certified Treasury Professional designation.

 Ms. Lindsey is the immediate Past National Board President of Girl Scouts of the USA.
 She joined the Girl Scouts board in 2005 and was elected National Board President, the highest-ranking volunteer of this 3.4 million-member organization, in 2008 for a three-year term.
 She was re-elected to the role of National Board President at the 2011 convention for another three-year term.
 In this role she provided guidance in three vital areas—policy, fund-raising, and leadership.
 She was an integral part of the Girl Scout transformation, committed to building and sustaining membership growth and ensuring girls receive a premier leadership development experience.